The Facts Behind Circumcision

-Fact – No professional medical association in the U.S. or anywhere else in the world recommends routine circumcision as medically necessary.
-In fact, leaving boys intact is now the norm in the U.S., with circumcision rates well below 40%.
+Fact – No professional medical association in the United States or anywhere else in the world recommends routine circumcision as medically necessary.
+In fact, leaving boys intact is becoming the norm in the U.S., as parents realize the risks and harms of circumcision.

 Myth – The baby does not feel any pain during circumcision.